Melbourne Cup Luncheon

 - Large screens for the main race

-For more details please contact Sarah Cermak on 6151 0815 or via email at email@example.com.
+For more details on the event or if you would like to donate/sponsor a prize please contact Sarah Cermak on 6151 0815 or via email at firstname.lastname@example.org.

 History of the Melbourne Cup Luncheon